dotnet/roslyn/docs/analyzers/Using Additional Files.md

 Converting a File to a Stream
 -----------------------------

 In cases where an additional file contains structured data (e.g., XML or JSON) the line-by-line access provided by the `SourceText` may not be desirable.
-This sample demonstrates how to convert a `SourceText` to a `Stream` for consumption by other libraries.
+One alternative is to convert a `SourceText` to a `string`, by calling `ToString()` on it.
+This sample demonstrates another alternative: converting a `SourceText` to a `Stream` for consumption by other libraries.
 The terms file is assumed to have the following format:

 ``` XML
 <Terms>